 Marc Maron shares his inspiration behind episode 4, including getting fixed up, and dating a dominatrix.

 Marc and his mom make an unexpected visit to the doctor for an STD check-up.

 Marc Maron shares his inspiration behind episode 2, including handling dead animals and hanging out in hardware stores.

 Maron shares why the world of TV Marc doesn't differ drastically from his own reality.

 Marc Maron shares his inspiration behind episode 10, including his girlfriend's hoarding, their age differences, and fighting.

 Marc Maron shares his inspiration behind episode 5, including sleeping with a circus worker and dating a married woman.

-Marc Maron shares his inspiration behind episode 1, including running into ex-wives and dealing with internet trolls.
+Marc Maron shares his inspiration behind episode 3, including dealing with his father and entertaining his crazy ideas.

 Maron talks about his passion for music and why he chose the path of comedy over music.